(Army Reserve Officers’ Training Corps)

 The academic program consists of military science, leadership labs, and off-campus summer training.
 Academic studies include courses in basic military tactics, principles of leadership, officership, communication, personnel and logistics management, staff management procedures, physical conditioning, land navigation, and military law.
 Various training activities are scheduled each quarter to further familiarize the student with the ROTC Program.

 Textbooks and uniform items are furnished through the Department of Military Science.
 The MSL 100 and MSL 200 classes are open to any student to explore their military interests and are non-contractual.
 Advancement to MSL 300 and MSL 400 courses to complete a minor in military science is by permission only.

 Upon completion of the military science core (OPTION 1, 2, or 3; see below) requirements, leadership development and assessment course, and receipt of a bachelor’s degree, students seeking an officer commission are able to select full-time employment (active Army) or part-time employment through the Army National Guard or the Army Reserve.

-Additional information concerning the Military Science Program may be obtained by writing: Central Washington University, Military Science, Peterson Hall, 400 E. University Way, Ellensburg, Washington 98926-7569, stopping by the military science department in Peterson Hall, room 202, calling 509-963-3518, or by visiting the military science website at www.cwu.edu/~roo/.
+Additional information concerning the Military Science Program may be obtained by writing: Central Washington University, Military Science, Lind Hall, 400 E. University Way, Ellensburg, Washington 98926-7569, stopping by the military science department in Lind Hall, room 220, calling 509-963-3518, or by visiting the military science website at www.cwu.edu/~roo/.

 Post Bachelor’s Degree Fellowships: Graduating seniors may compete for several fully-funded Army graduate fellowships.